 State of the Economy

-3rd Quarter 2017 Report
+4th Quarter 2018 Report

-Hawaii’s major economic indicators were mixed in the second quarter of 2017.
-Visitor arrivals, visitor expenditures, State general fund tax revenues, wage and salary jobs, personal income (through the first quarter) increased, but private building authorizations, and State CIP expenditures decreased in the quarter compared to third quarter 2017.
+Hawaii’s major economic indicators were mostly positive in the third quarter of 2018.
+Visitor arrivals, visitor expenditures, State general fund tax revenues, wage and salary jobs, personal income (through the fourth quarter of 2017), private building authorizations, and State CIP expenditures all increased in the quarter compared to third quarter 2017.
 Only government contracts awarded decreased in the quarter.

-The U.S. Bureau of Economic Analysis (BEA) estimates of quarterly GDP show, in the first quarter of 2017, total annualized nominal GDP increased $2,301 million or 2.8 percent from the first quarter of 2016.
-In 2016, total annualized nominal GDP increased $3,317 million or 4.1 percent from the previous year.
-In the first quarter of 2017, total annualized real GDP (in chained 2009 dollar) increased $636 million or 0.9 percent from the first quarter of 2016.
-In 2016, total annualized real GDP increased $1,538 million or 2.1 percent from the previous year.
+In the second quarter of 2018, total annualized nominal GDP increased $3,021 million or 3.4 percent, from the second quarter of 2017.
+In the first half of 2018, total annualized nominal GDP increased $2,545 million or 2.9 percent from the same period of the previous year.
+In the second quarter of 2018, total annualized real GDP (in chained 2012 dollars) increased $755 million or 1.0 percent from the second quarter of 2017.
+In the first half of 2018, total annualized real GDP increased $389 million or 0.5 percent from the same period of the previous year.

-In the first half of 2017, Honolulu’s Consumer Price Index for Urban Consumers (CPI-U) increased 2.5 percent from the same period in 2016.
-This is 0.3 of a percentage point above 2.2 percent increase for the U.S. average CPI-U and is higher than the 2016 Honolulu CPI-U increase of 2.0 percent from the previous year.
-In the first half of 2017, the Honolulu CPI-U increased the most in Apparel (5.8 percent), followed by Housing (4.1 percent), Transportation (2.9 percent), Medical Care (1.5 percent), Other Goods and Services (1.3 percent), Food and Beverages (1.0 percent), and Recreation (1.0 percent).
-The price of Education and Communication decreased 2.5 percent and the price of Apparel decreased 2.8 percent compared to the first half of 2016.
+In the first half of 2018, Honolulu’s Consumer Price Index for Urban Consumers (CPI-U) increased 1.6 percent from the same period in 2017.
+This is 0.9 of a percentage point below the 2.5 percent increase for the U.S. average CPI-U and is lower than the first half of 2017 Honolulu CPI-U increase of 2.5 percent from the same period of the previous year.
+In the first half of 2018, the Honolulu CPI-U increased the most in Transportation Housing (4.3 percent), followed by Food and Beverages (2.1 percent), Housing (1.8 percent), Other Goods and Services (1.7 percent), and Recreation (0.9 percent).
+The price of Education and Communication decreased 2.5 percent and the price of Apparel decreased 2.8 percent compared to the first half of 2017.